Zendesk using side conversation child tickets: A complete guide

 Getting started with an AI-powered workflow in minutes

-• One-click helpdesk integration: Connecting eesel AI to Zendesk is a simple, self-serve process that only takes a few clicks.
-You won't need any complex API work or a developer's help.
+One-click integration: Connecting eesel AI to Zendesk is a simple, self-serve process that fits perfectly into your existing setup.

-Ready to see how an AI agent can transform your team's collaboration and improve your Zendesk workflows?
+Ready to see how an AI agent can complement your team's collaboration and enhance your Zendesk workflows?
 Start your free trial of eesel AI today.

 Frequently asked questions

 Zendesk side conversation child tickets are internal requests created directly within an original customer ticket.
-They help agents collaborate with other departments, like finance or engineering, by keeping related tasks and conversations organized and traceable within Zendesk, preventing information loss across different platforms.
+They help agents collaborate with other departments, like finance or engineering, by keeping related tasks and conversations organized and traceable within Zendesk, ensuring that important information remains centralized within the platform.

 To enable Zendesk side conversation child tickets, you need a Zendesk Suite Professional, Enterprise, or Enterprise Plus plan.
 If on a Zendesk Support plan, the Collaboration add-on is required, along with administrator permissions in your Zendesk account.